Write a comment

 Cooking green borscht with sorrel in a slow cooker - photo step 12

 13. Green borscht is served with an egg.
-Many hostesses, when cooking such borscht simply on the stove, add a raw egg directly to the pot.
-They whip it in a separate bowl and pour it into the borscht in a thin stream five minutes before the end of cooking.
+Many hostesses, when cooking such borscht on the stove, add a raw egg directly to the pot — whisked separately and poured in a thin stream five minutes before the end.
 Since we cooked in a multicooker with the lid closed, this option does not work for us.
-Boiled egg is finely chopped and added directly to the plate.
+A boiled egg is finely chopped and added directly to the bowl when serving.

 Chopped egg - photo step 13

-14. Pour the borscht into a bowl, serve with sour cream and greens.
-Salt and spices should be on the table.
+14. Pour the borscht into bowls, serve with sour cream and greens.
+Salt and spices should be on the table for guests to adjust to taste.
+Young nettles are sometimes added to borscht with sorrel for extra health benefits, though not everyone enjoys them in the bowl.

 Green borscht in a slow cooker